 THE BOTTOM LINE: Lethal, if relatively bloodless, gun violence occurs a couple of times.
 The script contains intensely crude sexual language, very strong profanity and strong sexual innuendo involving a lollipop.
 Characters drink, smoke and use knock-out drugs.
 There are topless women and a couple of frontal male nude scenes.

+What Maisie Knew.
 This touching tale of a child caught in a custody battle between two rich, self-absorbed, irresponsible parents may appeal to teens 16 and older.
 Older teens may appreciate how the emotional focus of the story stays mostly with the little girl, with the characters seen through her eyes.
 Maisie is the child of fading rock star Susanna and art dealer Beale.
 Their marriage is loud and contentious, and their custody battle puts sweet Maisie repeatedly at the center of chaos.
 Her sometimes nanny Margo may have had an affair with Beale before the divorce and becomes his new wife afterward.
 Susanna, in order to seem stable to the family court judge and get custody, marries a much younger rock groupie, Lincoln.
 But Margo and Lincoln ultimately care more about what happens to Maisie than her parents.

 The bottom line: The adult characters drink a lot in this film, and by implication may also use drugs.
 The script contains many uses of the F-word, but as a nonsexual expletive.